|Location:||On the Selma Plateau.|

 A visit to this cave is difficult and demanding, even for cavers.
 There is the long abseil, and even for fit cavers the 160 m single rope ascend is difficult and strenuous.
 But the National Geographic article sparked interest in the cave.
 There have been no known fatalities nor serious injuries so far, possibly because until recently there was no road there and cavers had to be serious enough about their sport to hike their equipment in or rent donkeys from a village 1.5 hour's walk from the cave entrance.
 Now there is a rough single lane road going up from near Tiwi on the coast to the Selma Plateau and the vicinity of the cave.
 And lately base jumping into the cave became popular, for example as part of corporate promotions.
 This seems to have increased the number of visitors dramatically, and as a result the possibility of accidents.

 In 2008 the Ministry of Tourism issued the plan to develop the cave as a show cave.
 However, the press releases gave no clues how they plan to solve the technical problems.
 To access the floor either a steep tunnel or an elevator shaft is necessary.
 A train to the cavern instead of a road could make the cave development kind of environmentally friendly.
-Subsequently the cave was closed, newspapers guessed because of the increasing numbers of base jumpers.
-Probably it was just a security measure for the on-going development.
+Subsequently, the cave was closed, newspapers guessed because of the increasing numbers of base jumpers.
+Probably it was just a security measure for the ongoing development.
 As we understand the developers are not against base jumping as they plan to reserve one of the entrances for base jumping.
-If the tour would include a live base jump as a show bit, this would be unique!
+If the tour included a live base jump as a show bit, this would be unique!
 At the moment students of an Austrian university design an management plan, which may be used by the Omani government for their further development decisions.